szagoruyko/wide-residual-networks/README.md

 This will train WRN-40-4 on CIFAR-10 whitened (supposed to be in `datasets` folder).
 This network achieves about the same accuracy as ResNet-1001 and trains in 6 hours on a single Titan X.
 Log is saved to `logs/wide-resnet_$RANDOM$RANDOM` folder with json entries for each epoch and can be visualized with itorch/ipython later.

-For reference we provide logs for this experiment and ipython notebook to visualize the results in [notebooks/visualize.ipynb](notebooks/visualize.ipynb).
+For reference we provide logs for this experiment and [ipython notebook](notebooks/visualize.ipynb) to visualize the results.
 After running it you should see these training curves:

 ![viz](https://cloud.githubusercontent.com/assets/4953728/15482840/11b46698-2132-11e6-931e-04680ae42c3c.png)